 Deciding the time’s right to add to your team feels like a big move, but you’re really just getting started.
 If you don’t pick the right person to add, all that due diligence means nothing.
 Here’s what you should be thinking about when you’re vetting your candidates.

 Every business is different.
 If you’ve worked more than one place, you know that.
-So it’s important to make sure that if you’re going to add someone to your team, they need to fit in in terms of their personality, their life and work goals, and a whole host of other ways.
+So it’s important to make sure that if you’re going to add someone to your team, they can’t just be the most skilled hire or the person with the biggest names on their resume.
+They need to fit in in terms of their personality, their life and work goals, and a whole host of other ways.
 If you’re participating in the hiring process, it’s probably smart to make sure you have a good handle on exactly what your business’s culture is, rather than just a feel for it or even a guess.
-A person who isn’t a cultural fit might not work out in the long run, no matter what their qualifications or abilities.
+A person who isn’t a cultural fit might not work out in the long run, no matter what their qualifications or abilities are.

 The makeup of your team